Dr Neil DawsonSenior Lecturer

 - Applying network science and related algorithms to functional brain imaging data gained in a preclinical context to further understand how brain functioning is altered in psychiatric and neurodevelopmental disorders

-Work in my laboratory is focused on utilizing preclinical models based on aetiologically relevant genetic and environmental risk factors for psychiatric and neurodegenerative diseases to further understand the mechanisms through which these risk factors impact on the brain, behaviour and cognition.
+Work in my laboratory is focused on utilizing preclinical models based on aetiologically relevant genetic and environmental risk factors for psychiatric, neurodevelopmental and neurodegenerative diseases to further understand the mechanisms through which these risk factors impact on the brain, behaviour and cognition.
 This includes elucidating how these risk factors impact on the connectivity of brain networks and on connectivity between the different neural subsystems within the brain.
-My work also aims to elucidate how these risk factors impinge on the functioning of neurotransmitter systems known to be dysfunctional in these psychiatric and neurodevelopmental diseases.
-In addition, utilizing these preclinical models in my laboratory we aim to validate novel drugs for the treatment of these diseases by assessing the ability of these compounds to reverse the deficits in brain function, connectivity and behaviour seen in these models.
+My work also aims to elucidate how these risk factors impinge on the functioning of neurotransmitter systems known to be dysfunctional in these disorders.
+In addition, using these preclinical models we aim to validate novel drugs for the treatment of these diseases by assessing the ability of these compounds to reverse the deficits in brain function, connectivity and behaviour seen in these models.

 I currently teach on the following modules:

 I was appointed as a Lecturer in Biomedicine with the Faculty of Health and Medicine in September 2013.
 My background is in Neuroscience (B.Sc.
-(Hons) and Ph.D., University of Edinburgh) but more recently my research has involved the application of mathematical algorithms to complex biological data sets, including brain imaging and metabolomics data, to gain greater insight into how these biological systems are disrupted in psychiatric and neurodegenerative diseases.
-My current research collaborators include: Prof. Judith Pratt (University of Strathclyde) and Prof. Brian Morris (University of Glasgow), Prof. Desmond Higham (University of Strathclyde), Dr Paul Kelly and Dr Henry Olverman (University of Edinburgh).
+(Hons) and Ph.D., University of Edinburgh) but more recently my research has involved the application of mathematical algorithms to complex biological data sets, including brain imaging and metabolomics data, to gain greater insight into how these biological systems are disrupted in psychiatric, neurodevelopmental and neurodegenerative diseases.

 PhD Supervision Interests